Love: Japanese

-The Japanese language uses three words to convey the English equivalent of love — ai (愛), koi (恋 or 孤悲) and ren'ai (恋愛).
-The term ai carries a multiple meanings, encompassing feelings of feelings from superior to inferiors, compassion and empathy towards others and selfless love, originally referred to beauty and was often used in a religious context.
-Initially synonymous with koi, representing romantic love between a man and a woman, emphasizing its physical expression, ai underwent a transformation during the early Meiji era.
-It evolved into a euphemistic term for renbo (恋慕) or love attachment, signifying a shift towards a more egalitarian treatment and consideration of others as equals.
-Prior to Western influence, the term koi generally represented romantic love.
+The Japanese language uses three words to convey the English equivalent of "love".
+Because "love" covers a wide range of emotions and behavioral phenomena, there are nuances distinguishing the three terms.
+The term ai (愛), which is often associated with maternal love or selfless love, originally referred to beauty and was often used in a religious context.
+Following the Meiji Restoration of 1868, the term became associated with "love" in order to translate Western literature.

+Prior to Western influence, the term koi (恋 or 孤悲) generally represented romantic love, and was often the subject of the popular Man'yōshū Japanese poetry collection.
 Koi describes a longing for a member of the opposite sex and is typically interpreted as selfish and wanting.
 The term's origins come from the concept of lonely solitude as a result of separation from a loved one.
 Though modern usage of koi focuses on sexual love and infatuation, the Manyō used the term to cover a wider range of situations, including tenderness, benevolence, and material desire.

-The fusion of ai and koi gave rise to the modern term ren'ai; its usage more closely resembles that of koi in the form of romantic love.
+The third term, ren'ai (恋愛), is a more modern construction that combines the kanji characters for both ai and koi, though its usage more closely resembles that of koi in the form of romantic love.

-The concept amae (甘え), the dependency and emotional bonds between an infant and its mother—a bond that lays the foundation for the archetypal concept of love.
-Japanese culture traditionally distinguishes between marriage and love, valuing practical considerations and complementarity within family units.